brk114/auto-vote/README.md

-Auto schedule voting code is here, go though install.bat and install dependencies first, then start the voting using by running the files `start-webdriver.bat` and `start-voting.bat`
+Auto schedule voting code is here, go though install.bat and install dependencies first, then start the voting using by running the file `start-voting.bat`

 ## Installation